 VOICE provides the network with secretariat support.
 The network does not accept any direct financial support from any entities.
 All specific projects/initiatives that require direct financial supports must have to be hosted under an additional arrangement by a member or a group of members.

-In addition to the Bay of Bengal Stewardship project, the network membership is now open to all relevant organization.
-If your organization have this vision of Ocean literate society and interested to build the capacity building program for formal and informal educators, you are welcome to the network.
+In addition to the Bay of Bengal Stewardship project, the network membership is now open to all relevant organizations.
+If your organization has this vision of Ocean literate society and interested to build the capacity building program for formal and informal educators, you are welcome to the network.

 The network was established as a result of a project implemented by VOICE supported by EJN’s Bay of Bengal Organization Grant.